EJ Onu: Memphis Hustle (2022)

 On January 14, 2022, Onu was acquired via available player pool by the Memphis Hustle.
 In 25 games, he averaged 5.96 points and 3.72 rebounds.

 Niagara River Lions (2022)

 On April 5, 2022, Onu signed with the Niagara River Lions of the Canadian Elite Basketball League.
 He was named the CEBL Defensive Player of the Year after averaging a league record 3.3 blocks per game, establishing Niagara as one of the best defensive teams in the league.

 Return to Memphis (2022–2023)

 Onu joined the Memphis Grizzlies for the 2022 NBA Summer League.
 On November 4, 2022, Onu was named to the opening night roster for the Memphis Hustle.

-Santa Cruz Warriors (2023–present)
+Santa Cruz Warriors (2023)

 On January 22, 2023, Onu was traded to the Santa Cruz Warriors in exchange for Tremont Waters.

+Return to the Niagara River Lions (2023)

+On April 4, 2023, Onu returned to the Niagara River Lions.

+Brose Bamberg (2023–2024)

+On July 14, 2023, Onu signed with Brose Bamberg of the easyCredit BBL.

+Río Breogán (2024–2025)

+On June 29, 2024, he signed with Río Breogán of the Liga ACB.
+On January 1, 2025, it was announced that Onu and Breogán ended their cooperation.

+Legia Warsaw (2025)

+Onu signed a contract with Legia Warsaw of the Polish Basketball League (PLK).

+Return to Bamberg (2025–present)

+On July 23, 2025, he signed with Bamberg Baskets in the Basketball Bundesliga (BBL) for a second stint.